meyouwe/orite/README.md

 FTP apps like Transmit and Cyberduck can synchronise content, but they are slow.

 The CLI tool rsync is brilliant for this purpose in that it is lightning quick.
 The problem is that there is a lot to type in.
 There are a lot of flags to remember, as well as the username, IP address, the remote path, and the exclude file path.
 I also find it hard to remember to include a slash on the local and exclude a slash on the remote path.
-Meaning one can copy the entire repo into the wrong folder or just loose amoungst your other stuff.
+Meaning one can copy the entire repo into the wrong folder or just loose amongst your other stuff.

+I used to do this thing using Git and a Python library called fabric.
+Running the fabfile would commit, push, login to the remote server and then pull and restart.
+Whilst it was accurate it was a little clunky and again not super fast.
+I moved on from that to running a straight shell script.
+I ended up with variations of this script in each folder I made.

+This project is an effort to centralise that idea, add options, future functionality, and do it using Python.

-## ōrite is a Māori word for ʻthe same’
+### ōrite is a Māori word for ʻthe same’
 It's pronounced [like this](https://s3.amazonaws.com/media.tewhanake.maori.nz/dictionary/4802.mp3) rather then ‘oh-right’.

+***

 ## Installation
+I'm working on

     pip install orite

-or just download the orite.py file.
-Add an alias to your bash profile.
+In the meantime download the orite.py file and add an alias to your bash profile.

     alias orite='python3 path-to-orite/orite.py'

 ## How to run?